A Guide to Temporary Versus Permanent Accounts | Definition, Differences, and Examples

 4. Purpose

-Temporary accounts offer businesses a way of recording short-term expense impact.
+Temporary accounts in accounting offer businesses a way of recording short-term expense impact.
 By separating short and long-term transactions (with long-term ones recorded in permanent accounts) businesses have a quick way of reviewing trends.

 For instance, spikes in utility payments impact that period's earnings but are unlikely to cause concern for the company's long-term prospects.
 Spikes in those temporary accounts also alert the company to possible issues it can quickly mitigate.